Feb. 10, 2007

 We left L.A.
 Airport a few days ago and flew to Santiago Chile.
 We spent a few days in Santiago, seeing its sites.

 We took a tour of the city and saw many beautiful buildings and the park up on the hill.
 We then sailed for Argentina.

 We spent a few days in Argentina and visited a cattle ranch.
-We had a fine dinner of thick, beef steaks with all of the trimmings and then watched the gauchos do their stuff with ropes and horses.
+We had a fine dinner of thick, beef steaks with all of the trimmings and watched the gauchos do their stuff with ropes and horses.

 The views of the ice bergs were incredible.
 The ice changes color the older it is and the farther down you look to the bottom of the berg.
 The water is perfectly clear.

 We went to several stoney beaches, left the pangas and even walked through a camp used by the early explorers.
-There were still canned goods in the broken down building.
+There were still canned goods on the shelves in the broken down building.

-The penguins came up to us and pecked our trousers to see what they taste like.
+The penguins came up to us and pecked our trousers to see what they tasted like.
 They were not impressed.

-The cycle of life does go on here as it does everywhere.
+The cycle of life goes on here as it does everywhere.
 The animals all have young ones to feed and must kill or be killed.